shopware/docs/guides/plugins/plugins/framework/message-queue/add-message-to-queue.md

 ## Overview

 ::: warning
-Parts of this guide refer to the `async_low_priority` queue and the corresponding `AsyncLowPriorityMessageInterface` which is only available in version 6.5.7.0 and above.
+Parts of this guide refer to the `low_priority` queue and the corresponding `AsyncLowPriorityMessageInterface` which is only available in version 6.5.7.0 and above.
 Configuring the messenger to consume this queue will fail, if it does not exist.
 :::

 In this guide you'll learn how to create a message and add it to the queue.